Brady Corporation Announces CFO Transition

-/EIN News/ -- MILWAUKEE, April 14, 2023 (GLOBE NEWSWIRE) -- Brady Corporation (NYSE: BRC) (“Brady” or “Company”), today announced that Aaron J. Pearce will step down as Chief Financial Officer and Treasurer to pursue other opportunities.
-The Company also announced that Ann E. Thornton, the Company’s Chief Accounting Officer and Corporate Controller, has been named as Chief Financial Officer and Treasurer, effective April 14, 2023.
+MILWAUKEE, April 14, 2023 (GLOBE NEWSWIRE) -- Brady Corporation BRC ("Brady" or "Company"), today announced that Aaron J. Pearce will step down as Chief Financial Officer and Treasurer to pursue other opportunities.
+The Company also announced that Ann E. Thornton, the Company's Chief Accounting Officer and Corporate Controller, has been named as Chief Financial Officer and Treasurer, effective April 14, 2023.

 "On behalf of Brady, I want to thank Aaron for his leadership and contributions over his almost twenty years with our organization, and we wish him well in his future endeavors," said Brady's President and Chief Executive Officer, Russell R. Shaller.